-The City of Independence ("Independence") writes to inform you of an incident that may affect the security of some of your personal information.
-While we are unaware of any actual misuse of your information, we want to provide you with information about the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.
+Valley County is writing to inform you of an event that may impact the security of some of your information.
+While we are unaware of any attempted or actual misuse of your information, we are providing you with information about the event, our response, and steps you may take to better protect against the possibility of identity theft and fraud, should you feel it is necessary to do so.